kentshenlim/authenticated-whisper/README.md

 ## Features

-- Log in with username and password, Google, Facebook
+- Log in with username and password, Google, Facebook, magic link
 - Friends

 ## TODO, DUE 22.11.2023